Photos by Gregory Vaughan

 When textiles are created in polluting factories with cheap and toxic materials in countries with no environmental and animal welfare regulations, when factory workers (whom are usually young girls) at every step of the process are working in sweatshop conditions and paid only several cents per hour, and when those garments are made hurriedly en masse and sent everywhere - only then can a big-brand manufacturer make a profit on a $200 suit.
 That suit will likely be made poorly and not last for more than a year or two.

-On the other hand, when textile mills that create quality, long lasting products implement sustainable technologies, when they spend the time and money to get stringent environmental and labor certifications for their factories and workers, when experienced and highly-skilled suit makers in Europe are paid fairly for their expert skills, and when research time is spent locating the best animal-product free textiles, components, parts (down to shoulder pads made from recycled soda bottles and buttons made from tagua nuts) are gathered and sent to the suit-maker, the costs add up.
+On the other hand, when textile mills that create quality, long lasting products, implement expensive sustainable technologies, when they spend the time and money to get stringent environmental and labor certifications for their factories and workers, when experienced and highly-skilled suit makers in the New York Garment District are paid fairly for their expert skills, and when time is spent researching the best animal-product free textiles, components, parts (down to shoulder pads made from recycled soda bottles and buttons made from tagua nuts) are gathered and sent to the suit-maker, the costs add up.

-When you apply the industry standard math to end up at an SRP that can keep this business going, that is how you end up with a $2500, quality, ethically made suit.
+When you apply the industry standard math to end up at an SRP that can keep a business going, that is how you end up with the cost of a quality, ethically made suit.
 Comparing a cheap suit to a well-made and ethically-made suit is like comparing a Twinkie to an organic, vegan wedding cake.

 2. How should these suits be cared for?